CONSULTATION ON ADMISSION ARRANGEMENTS FOR ACADEMIC YEAR 2020/2021

 - Burtonwood Community Primary School to Great Sankey High School

-The determined admission arrangements for academic year 2018-19 AND 2019-20 for Great Sankey High School are as follows:
+The determined admission arrangements for academic year 2020-21 for Great Sankey High School are as follows:

 Oversubscription criteria are used to establish an order of priority for allocation purposes when the number of applications for places at a school is greater that the number of places available.